tobyesmith/singularity101/_sources/workflow.md

 container that is executed when the container image is run with `singularity run`.

-The `%startscript` is similar to `%runscript` section, with the difference that the commands are executed when the command `singularity instance start` is issued.
+The `%startscript` is similar to `%runscript` section, with the difference being that the commands in `%startscript` are executed when the command `singularity instance start` is issued.

 The `%test` section contains commands that are issued at the end of the build process.
 It usually contains validation commands of your choice, it is also